hatfieldlibrary/marc_data_migration/README.md

 ## Updating with OCLC Data
 If your records need a serious fix, you can update fields and/or add new fields using data retrieved from OCLC.
-For larger projects, this will require and OCLC API developer key (the path to key is defined in `proccessor.py`).
+For larger projects, this will require an OCLC API developer key (the path to key is defined in `proccessor.py`).
 Use the `--replace-fields` argument and additional arguments such as `--perfect-match`, `--track-title-matches`, and `--use-database`.

-If you decide to replace fields you should review and possibly update the `substitution_array` defined in `replace_configuration.py`.
+If you decide to replace fields, you should review and possibly update the `substitution_array` defined in `replace_configuration.py`.
 This list determines which fields get updated with OCLC data.
-There are two replacement strategies available: `replace_and_add` and `replace_only`.
+Also, there are two replacement strategies available: `replace_and_add` and `replace_only`.
 The obvious difference is that `replace_and_add` (default) will add new fields to the record.
 The `replace_only` strategy simply updates existing fields.